MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 * Different apps that share a WebView2 user data folder can have different integrity levels.

-* Different apps that share a WebView2 user data folder won't potentially cause each other to hang.
+* Different apps that share a WebView2 user data folder won't potentially cause each other to hang due to attached window input queues.

 * When hosting a WebView2 in a VSTO Add-in, changing monitor scale won't potentially cause the app to hang.
 See [VSTO Add-ins](/visualstudio/vsto/office-solutions-development-overview-vsto#vsto-add-ins) in _Office solutions development overview (VSTO)_.